allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 store.on(Topic.Foo, (state: State) => ...);
 ```

-At this point the store is ready and we would like to test how well the solution performs on a battlefield.
+At this point the store is ready and we would like to test how well the solution performs in reality.

 ## Event-driven communication between the store and UI parts